a white bowl of simple garlic butter spaghetti with parmesan

 5-Ingredient Lazy Girl’s Garlic Butter Pasta

 There are nights when the thought of cooking feels like climbing a mountain — that’s when this pasta saves the day.
-It’s warm, garlicky, and so comforting that it feels like a hug in a bowl.
+IIt’s warm, garlicky, and the kind of comforting that fixes a bad evening.
 I first made this for my girlfriends during a movie night and they still talk about it!
 It’s become my go-to for busy evenings, or when I just want something soul-soothing without spending ages in the kitchen.

 All you need is five simple ingredients and 15 minutes.
 No faff.
 No stress.
 Just buttery, garlicky goodness that tastes like you’ve made much more effort than you actually did.